furkot/geoplete/Readme.md

 # geoplete

 Autocompletion for places and addresses.
+Checkout the [demo].
 Uses [awesomplete] for UI, and [furkot-geocode] as a geocoder backend.

 ## Install